 Capsular contracture is a complication of breast implant surgery.
 In a study published by the National Institutes of Health (NIH), researchers found this complication occurs in 10.6% of patients.
 The condition develops when scar tissue from placing an implant forms a tight or constricting capsule that contracts the implant, causing it to become hard or misshapen.
 The condition is often uncomfortable, painful and significantly affects the shape and appearance of the breast.

-Dr. Pablo Prichard is a premier board-certified plastic surgeon in Scottsdale who performs a range of breast procedures, including corrective surgery capsular contracture treatment.
+Dr. Pablo Prichard is a premier board-certified plastic surgeon in Scottsdale who performs a range of breast procedures, including corrective surgery capsular contracture treatment in Phoenix.
 He is the Chief of Plastic Surgery at John C. Lincoln Hospital, has authored numerous articles, and has been voted Top Doc by Phoenix magazine.
 If you have developed capsular contracture after breast implant surgery, you can have confidence in Dr. Prichard’s dedication to surgical excellence and his caring approach to his patients.

 What Is Capsular Contracture?